What is NEM 3.0 and How Will it Impact California Solar Owners?

 Is NEM 3.0 retroactive?

 No, NEM 3.0 is not retroactive.
-This new net metering policy will only apply to homeowners that submit their solar interconnection applications after April 13, 2023.
-Homeowners that submit a complete interconnection application prior to NEM 3.0 taking effect will be grandfathered into NEM 2.0 for 20 years.
+This new net metering policy only applies to homeowners that submit their solar interconnection applications after April 14, 2023.
+Homeowners that submitted a complete interconnection application prior to NEM 3.0 taking effect can be grandfathered into NEM 2.0 for 20 years.

 Has NEM 3.0 been approved?

 Yes, on December 15, 2022, the California Public Utilities Commission (CPUC) voted unanimously to approve NEM 3.0.
-The new policy will take effect on April 13, 2023 following a 120-day sunset period for NEM 2.0.
-Utility customers can still be grandfathered into NEM 2.0 during this period by submitting a complete interconnection application.
+The new policy took effect on April 15, 2023 following a 120-day sunset period for NEM 2.0.

 What does NEM 3.0 mean for solar?